Testing Dates & Information

 There are several classes of tests in the U.S. Figure Skating structure:

-2. Free skate (or free skating) (standard track and adult)
+2. Singles (or free skating) (standard track and adult)

 3. Pairs (standard track and adult)

-4. Compulsory Dance (standard track, solo, adult and masters)
+4. Pattern Dance (standard track, solo, and adult)

 The order in which tests are taken is important.
 According to TR 2.02 in the rulebook: A candidate shall not be eligible to take a higher-level test until all of the preceding tests in the same category have been passed or completed except as otherwise specified in these rules.